CanarysPlayground/Copilot-Prompts/Latest Features/Prompts for latest features.md

 **Prompt:**
 ```
-Open a PR to implement categories with CRUD endpoints.
+1. Open a PR to implement categories with CRUD endpoints.

+2. Add basic null-check validation for the CreateUser endpoint in UserController.
 ```

 ---